Healthcare in India: History

-These women—whether doctors, reformers, or caregivers—challenged prevailing norms and built institutions that not only delivered care but also trained generations of Indian women in medicine, nursing, and public health.
-Their legacy endures in hospitals, colleges, and missions that continue to operate today, providing care to millions of people across the country.

-Long-term impact and legacy

-By independence in 1947, missionary medical institutions had established more than 1,000 hospitals, dispensaries, and clinics across India, especially in underserved rural areas.
-Many became referral centers and training hubs.
-Their emphasis on compassionate, inclusive, and scientific care influenced the formation of India's post-independence primary health centers (PHCs) and community health initiatives.

-Today, CMC Vellore and CMC Ludhiana continue to rank among India's top medical colleges, and hundreds of mission hospitals operate in partnership with government health programs.
+Madras General Hospital, established in 1679, was the first hospital in India.

 Healthcare system

 Public healthcare

 Public healthcare is free for every Indian resident.
 The Indian public health sector encompasses 18% of total outpatient care and 44% of total inpatient care.

-Middle and upper class individuals living in India tend to use public healthcare less than those with a lower standard of living.
-Additionally, women and the elderly are more likely to use public services.
-The public health care system was originally developed in order to provide a means to healthcare access regardless of socioeconomic status or caste.
-However, reliance on public and private healthcare sectors varies significantly between states.
-Several reasons are cited for relying on the private rather than public sector; the main reason at the national level is poor quality of care in the public sector, with more than 57% of households pointing to this as the reason for a preference for private health care.
+The public healthcare system was originally developed to provide access to healthcare regardless of socioeconomic status or caste, however, reliance on private and public healthcare sectors varies significantly between states.
+Women and the elderly, as well as individuals with lower incomes, are more likely to use public healthcare.

+More than 57% of households prefer private healthcare over public, and cite poor quality of care in the public sector.
 Much of the public healthcare sector caters to the rural areas, and the poor quality arises from the reluctance of experienced healthcare providers to visit the rural areas.
 Consequently, the majority of the public healthcare system catering to the rural and remote areas relies on inexperienced and unmotivated interns who are mandated to spend time in public healthcare clinics as part of their curricular requirement.
 Other major reasons are long distances between public hospitals and residential areas, long wait times, and inconvenient hours of operation.